AMSP-04/NETN-MRM/NETN-MRM.md

 |---|---|---|
 |DividedEntities|ArrayOfUuid|Required.
 A subset of identifiers from the DividedEntities attribute of the referenced AggregateEntity.
 The set of identifiers indicates which divided entities to merge with the AggregateEntity.|

-### Response

-A response from the receiving federate indicating ability to comply with a request.

 ## Datatypes

 Note that only datatypes defined in this FOM Module are listed below.
 Please refer to FOM Modules on which this module depends for other referenced datatypes.